erichaagdev/develocity-build-processor/README.md

 #### Intermediate operations

-A `BuildProcessor` has several _intermediate operations_ used for the actual processing of data.
+A `BuildProcessor` has several _intermediate operations_ used for processing build data.
-There are several operators for use depending on your use case.
+There are several operators available to use depending on your use case.

 ```java
 // Print the ID of any build